MPIDR/GWDG-HPC/Readme.md

 ### a.
 The job script

 Job scripts are shell scripts with special comment sections (`#BSUB`) that force each line to be interpreted as an option of `bsub`.
-The job files can be created through either the linux terminal using the editor *nano* or Notepad++ in Windows.
+The job files can be created through either the Linux terminal using the editor *nano* or Notepad++ in Windows.

 A typical job script looks something like this: